co-cart/cocart-api-reference-docs/source/includes/_demo.md

 When you do make a request, make sure you use `https://wp-demo.cocart.xyz/` as the domain to use the demo.

-[Get Cart Enhanced](https://cocart.xyz/add-ons/get-cart-enhanced/) add-on is installed so some results may appear different to the results you see in the documentation.
+[Get Cart Enhanced](https://cocart.xyz/add-ons/get-cart-enhanced/) add-on is installed so some results may appear different to the example results you see throughout the documentation.
 It also gives you a look at what is possible using the [filters](#filters) available to customize CoCart to your needs.

 ## Adding an item ##